Learning Context-aware Task Reasoning for Efficient Meta-reinforcement Learning: Variational Meta-Reinforcement Learning

-We utilize the variational EM learning strategy~\cite{bishop2006pattern} to maximize the objective.
-Denoting the sampled experiences as $x$, we introduce a variational distribution $q(z|x)$ to approximate the intractable posterior $p(z|x)$, in which we alternate between optimizing for $q(z|x)$ and for other parameterized functions $Q^\pi, Q^\xi, \pi, \xi$.
+To approach the approximate inference of the latent task variable $z$, we substitute Eq.~\eqref{eq:obj2} with the Q-learning objective for $\pi$ in Eq.~\eqref{eq:obj}\footnote{Although the Q-learning objective for $\xi$ has similar maximum likelihood interpretation, it is not included in the E-step for the approximate inference of the latent task variable $z$, because $z$ represents the tasks, but $r^\xi$ is not given by the environment. }, and utilize the variational EM learning strategy~\cite{bishop2006pattern} to maximize the objective.
+The latent task variable $z$ is seen as the unobserved state in a POMDP, and is often obtained through the approximate inference given past experiences~\cite{taskinf,rakelly2019efficient}.
+The past experience $x_t$ of time step $t$ is a list of transition tuples denoted as $x_t=\{(s_i,a_i,r_i, s_{i+1})\}_{i=0}^t$. we introduce a variational distribution $q(z|x)$ to approximate the intractable posterior $P(z|x)$, in which we alternate between optimizing for $q(z|x)$ and for other parameterized functions $Q^\pi, Q^\xi$ \footnote{The policies $\pi,\xi$ are also parameterized, but is learned separately with the guidance from their corresponding state-action value functions~\cite{dpg,ddpg,soft}.}.
 We refer to $q(z|x)$ as the task encoder in our model.

-For E-step, we maximize a variational lower bound derived from \eqref{eq:obj} to find the optimal $q(z|x)$.
-In order to decouple the action and exploration policy, we also introduce an auxiliary experience distribution $p(x)$ and minimize the following free energy:
+For E-step, we maximize a variational lower bound $\mathcal{J}_e(q)$ derived from \eqref{eq:obj} to find the optimal $q(z|x)$.

-where in the first term the TD Error derives from $\log \int_Z P(R=y^\pi|s,a,z)p(z)dz$, and the constant term $c$ comes from the second term in \eqref{eq:obj} which is irrelevant to $z$.
-For the auxiliary distribution $p(x)$, we adopt the exploration policy's sample distribution $\rho(\cdot)$, as $\xi$ aims to sample task-informative experiences for task inference.
-Hence the E-step objective $\mathcal{J}_e(q)$ has the following form:
+Here replay buffers $\mathcal{B},\mathcal{X}$ overrides the previous notations of behavior policies $\beta(\cdot),\rho(\cdot)$.
+Note that the past experiences $x$ is sampled from the buffer $\mathcal{X}$ for task exploration policy $\xi$. $Q^\pi(s,a)$ in Eq.~\eqref{eq:obj} becomes $Q^\pi(s,a,z)$ in Eq.~\eqref{eq:obje} due to the expanded integral.
+The KL term serves as regularization, and $P(z)$ is initialized with the unit Gaussian prior $\mathcal{N(0,1)}$ at the beginning of a trajectory, and set to the previous posterior $q(z|x_{t-1})$ at time step $t$.

-For M-step, given $q(z|x)$, we minimize the following free-energy objective $\mathcal{J}_m(\pi, \xi, Q^\pi, Q^\xi)$ derived from \eqref{eq:obj} :
+For M-step, given $q(z|x)$, we minimize the following free-energy objective $\mathcal{J}_m(Q^\pi, Q^\xi)$ derived from \eqref{eq:obj} :

-Based on this variational EM algorithm, our approach learns dual agents for task-exploration and task-fulfillment respectively.
+Based on this variational EM algorithm, our approach learns dual agents for task-exploration and task-execution respectively.
 The meta-training process interleaves the data collection process with the alternating EM optimization process, as shown in Alg.~\ref{algo}.

 \IncMargin{1em}